encodis/mokuwiki/README.md

 $ pip install mokuwiki
 ```

-There are no dependencies to install (although there are if you want to clone the repo and run the test files.
+There are no dependencies to install (although there are if you want to clone the repo and run the test files).

 # Usage